notrabs/use-ammojs/README.md

 _Fast_ Physics hooks for use with [react-three-fiber](https://github.com/pmndrs/react-three-fiber).

 Achieved by running the [ammo.js](https://github.com/kripken/ammo.js/) physics library in a web-worker.
-Ammo is a WebAssembly wrapper around the powerful [Bullet Physics](http://www.bulletphysics.org/) engine.
+Ammo itself is a WebAssembly wrapper around the powerful [Bullet Physics](http://www.bulletphysics.org/) engine.
-Data is synced with SharedArrayBuffers in environments that support them.
+Data is synced with SharedArrayBuffers having minimal impact on the main thread.

 ```
 yarn add use-ammojs